WASasquatch/was-node-suite-comfyui/README.md

  - Latent Upscale by Factor: Upscale a latent image by a factor
  - Latent Input Switch: Switch between two latent inputs based on a boolean switch
  - Logic Boolean: A simple `1` or `0` output to use with logic
+ - Logic Boolean Primitive: True/False boolean input, to use with native boolean nodes
+ - Logic AND: Given 2 booleans, performs "AND"
+ - Logic OR: Given 2 booleans, performs "OR"
+ - Logic XOR: Given 2 booleans, performs "!="
+ - Logic NOT: Given 1 boolean, returns the opposite
  - Lora Input Switch: Switch between two LORAs based on a boolean switch
  - MiDaS Model Loader: Load a MiDaS model as an optional input for MiDaS Depth Approximation
  - MiDaS Depth Approximation: Produce a depth approximation of a single image input